SEO guide

 • Each page is given a unique title that include the name of the article or page and your knowledge base name.

-• Article titles are truncated in your page title to meet best practice guidelines in terms of length (55 characters).
+• Article titles are truncated in your page title to meet best practice guidelines for length (55 characters).

-• Shared articles use a canonical link tag to avoid duplicate content issues.
+• Shared content articles use a canonical link tag to avoid duplicate content issues.

 3. Copy the code below and paste it anywhere into the Custom Head: